Wologman/Anqa/README.md

 # Anqa

 Anqa is a data standard for time-frequency annotated wildlife sound files.
+An example can be found [here](https://www.kaggle.com/datasets/ollypowell/nz-wild-sound)

 The goal for this project is to encourage regional institutions to produce and share strongly labelled regional datasets, to a common standard, enabling better regional models.